BenMukebo/Personal_Portfolio/README.md

 - Use objects to store and access data.
 - Use client-side validation to catch and throw errors in the UI.
 - Build a personal portfolio site.
+- Use local storage to save user input.

 ## Built With